IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_tekton_pipeline.html.markdown

 Review the argument reference that you can specify for your resource.

+* `enable_partial_cloning` - (Optional, Boolean) Flag whether to enable partial cloning for this pipeline.
+When partial clone is enabled, only the files contained within the paths specified in definition repositories will be read and cloned.
+This means symbolic links may not work.
+  * Constraints: The default value is `false`.
+* `enable_slack_notifications` - (Optional, Boolean) Flag whether to enable slack notifications for this pipeline.
+When enabled, pipeline run events will be published on all slack integration specified channels in the enclosing toolchain.
+  * Constraints: The default value is `false`.
+* `enabled` - (Optional, Boolean) Flag whether this pipeline is enabled.
+  * Constraints: The default value is `true`.
 * `worker` - (Optional, List) Worker object containing worker ID only.
 If omitted the IBM Managed shared workers are used by default.
 Nested scheme for **worker**:
 	* `id` - (Required, String)